Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/samples/data.exchange.explorer/README.md

 ### Packages used

 The [Autodesk Forge](https://www.npmjs.com/package/forge-apis) packages are included by default.
-Some other non-Autodesk packages are also used including [express](https://www.npmjs.com/package/express) and [multer](https://www.npmjs.com/package/multer) for upload operations.
+Some other non-Autodesk packages are also used, including [express](https://www.npmjs.com/package/express) and [multer](https://www.npmjs.com/package/multer) for upload operations.

 ## Further Reading